ibakshay/newslettersignup/README.md

 # newslettersignup

-Testing with cla-assistant version 3
+Testing with cla-assistant version 3 with multiple users